mantidproject/documents/Design/Instrument-2.0/Instrument_Ray_Tracer_2.md

 #### Changes to the Code Base
 The best way to completely move away from using `InstrumentRayTracer` (and not completely break everything) would be to start with a selection of "testing files" that currently use the `InstrumentRayTracer` e.g `Peak` and begin to change them one by one.
 Once all of those files are in working order it would provide enough confidence in the new implementation and all the other files can then be updated.

+#### Changes to Peak
+`Peak.h` has a member variable called `m_inst`.
+This is the kind of thing we would like to get away from using.
+By using `ComponentInfo` we can replace almost all the calls made using the `m_inst` variable.
+However, passing in a `const ComponentInfo` reference may end up being a bit expensive due to the copying of the shared pointers that a `ComponentInfo` holds.
+One way to avoid this extra expense is to pass in an `ExperimentInfo` object which has access to the `ComponentInfo` object required to make the necessary calls.
+This method should be cheaper and just as effective.
+If the classless implementation option is chosen, there would be no need to even store the `m_inst` variable.

 #### Performance Issues
 To ensure that the new implementation performs just as well as the existing version, benchmarking tools could be used to record the current performance and this can be used as a target for the new implementation.
 It does not seem that there would be any major changes to performance since much of the code should remain somewhat similar.
 If anything, using `ComponentInfo` should reduce the number of function calls being made.